 The first step of any big financial purchase, no matter if it’s a house, boat or car, is setting your spending limit.
 Having a budget in place can help, but it’s more than paying your bills and seeing how much you’ve got left in your bank account after a few months.
 Here’s what you need to consider when you’re figuring out how much you can spend:

-So if your budget can’t handle a long-term loan payment, don’t be afraid to peruse dealer lots and re-sale websites for a used boat that could satisfy your needs at a much lower cost.
+So if your budget can’t handle a long-term loan payment, don’t be afraid to peruse boat dealer lots and re-sale websites for a used boat that could satisfy your needs at a much lower cost.

-Maintenance costs.
 If you do choose a used boat, you should be prepared to fork over more cash for maintenance costs over the course of the boat’s lifetime.
 After all, it’s been on the water a bit and handled by at least one other owner.

 Consider your ease of access to your boat, too — there are few things worse than having to wait or being unable to get your boat in the water when you want to.

-Transporting your boat.
 You’ve got to have a way to get your boat to the water.
 And even if you’ve got a boat slip, you’ll still need a way to move it into storage before winter hits.
 Having a boat trailer and a vehicle that can safely pull that trailer before you ever buy the boat are key to your river or lake time enjoyment, so be sure to research affordable options at dealerships and online classifieds.

-Other small (but important) items.
 In comparison to all the equipment and maintenance costs, things like getting your boater’s license, registration and insurance should still factor into your decision.
 Without any of these, you can be subject to hefty fines from the authorities or expensive repair costs.
 And don’t forget to talk with your American Family Insurance agent about getting the right insurance coverage for your new boat before you hit the water.

 Know What You’re Going to Use Your Boat For

 If you need a boat just to get out on the water and fish, you can cross a wide variety of powerboats off your list — all that extra horsepower (and money) would go to waste if you just need some space to move around, a place for your tackle and a live well.
 Granted, you can find plenty of fishing boats with tons of power and features, but consider your budget and needs first before you dive into a super expensive purchase.

-Watersports.
 Now we’re talking power!
 If you’re a watersports enthusiast, you’ll need something with a mightier engine, the ability to tow at least one wakeboarder, skier or tuber and room for everyone else to sit, watch, spot and help the rider(s) when necessary.

 If you just want a boat to get out on the water, relax and spend time with your loved ones, you can find yourself in a better financial position since you won’t need all the aforementioned features that fishing and watersports require.
 Even more good news — you can use your savings on other cool and helpful boat features, like a GPS system, comfortable seating and more advanced safety gear.

 Study Up on Safety and Prepare for the Unexpected

-Know your state’s boating laws.
 In your state or any state where you’ll be putting your boat in the water, make sure you know the local laws.
-States can have different requirements for the required safety gear on board, whether a boating-specific license is required and more.
+Requirements vary by state for things like necessary safety gear on board, whether a boating-specific license is required and more.
 Make sure you and your passengers have brushed up on local boating law basics before you hit the water.